iocafe/iocafe-doc/source/get-started/start-steps/200518-copy-example-project-as-startint-point.rst

 =================================================

 Most example code comes with optional libraries to make iocom appear more like framework than library.
-Reason for this is simple, we need to be able to run the examples on many different microcontrollers and development tools and they need to contain necessary supporting code.
+Reason for this is simple, we need to be able to run the examples on many different micro-controllers and development tools and they need to contain necessary supporting code.

 We assume that more often iocom is used as plain communication library within an application, see "alternative 2"